AnyLog-co/documentation/anylog commands.md

 </pre>

 <pre>
 Command                             Details
 ------                              -------------
-set [name] = [value]                Assigns a value to a given name set query log                       Activates a log recording queries being processed set query log profile [n] seconds   Records in the query log only queries with execution time greater or equal to [n] seconds set new query timer                 Resets the list and timers that monitor query execution time set command display [on/off]        When a script is executed, determine if the script commands are displayed.
-Default value is on.
+set [name] = [value]                Assigns a value to a given name. set query log                       Activates a log recording queries being processed. set query log profile [n] seconds   Records in the query log only queries with execution time greater or equal to [n] seconds. set new query timer                 Resets the list and timers that monitor query execution time. set debug [on/off]                  Print the executed commands processed in scripts.
+set debug interactive               Interactive mode is only available with threads.
+                                    Interactive mode pauses the execution after a command is being execute.
+                                    The user is required to input 'next' to proceed to the next command. set threads pool [n]                create a pool of workers thread that distributes query processing. n represents the number of threads.
 </pre>